philippabele/developers-guide-to-linux/02_operation_of_running_systems/110_manage_startup_services/111_manage_startup_services.md

 # Exercise
 - Read the `systemctl` manpage to learn more.
-- Restart the cron service with `systemctl`. *Info:* Using this feature can be useful to restart a service after altering its configuration.
+- Restart the cron service with `systemctl` and check its status to ensure it restarted properly. *Info:* Using this feature can be useful to restart a service after altering its configuration.